popatre/react-composition/README.md

 Pass it a component as its value and refactor the Home component to display the same as it current does - but without the current prop drilling

 2. Complete the UserContextProvider component in the contexts.
-This should provide access to whether someone is signed in or not - `Can use true or false`.
+This should provide access to whether someone is signed in or not - `Can use true or false for this`.

 If they are signed in, they should be able to view the webpage.

 If they are not signed in, they should be show the Error.jsx component

+You should make use of `children` to achieve this

 3. other children